 Where in your home will all of the dirt go?
 You need a ground zero to go to after getting dirty!

-We have a back room with a door leading to our backyard that houses our washer and dryer and makes a perfect landing space.
-It’s where we let the dog out, as well as the door we all go through when the weather is gross.
+We have a back room with a door leading to our backyard that houses our washer and dryer.
+It makes a great langing zone!

 If you have a mud room then that’s the perfect landing space for you!
 But if you have a small house like we do, just allocate a small area.